The weapon types correlate exactly with the weapon skills. The weapon types with some example weapons are:

 - Torches: useful for creating light in a dark place, torches will be automatically extinguished when you enter the daylight

-- Pocket knife: use on logs to carve items (see thread on woodworking)
+- Pocket knife: use on logs to carve items.
+Used in Woodcrafting.

-- Woodsman's axe: chopping trees to obtain logs
+- Woodsman's axe: chopping trees to obtain logs.
+Used in Woodcrafting.

-- Lockpick: picking locks on doors and chests (not all locks are pickable) (press j)
+- Lockpick: picking locks on doors and chests (not all locks are pickable).
+Increases Security skill when used.

-- Probe: used for disarming traps (press J)
+- Probe: used for disarming traps.
+Increases Security skill when used.